kakwa/thinkfan-sh/README.md

 There are several things you can tun inside this script:

 You can tun the value of LIMIT_1_UP, LIMIT_1_DOWN, LIMIT_2_UP and LIMIT_2_DOWN
-(it's the temperature thresholds in Celcius degrees).
+(it's the temperature thresholds in Celsius degree).

 You can also tun the value sent to ``/proc/acpi/ibm/fan``.